-The 2011 Technical Panel suggested reducing the ultimate alternative II recovery rate assumption from 10.7 to 8.7.
 The 2015 Technical Panel recommended reducing the ultimate alternative II recovery rate assumption from 10.4 to 10.1.
 The 2019 Technical Panel did not address this assumption.

 5 Disability Prevalence Rates

 The disability prevalence rate is the percentage of the disability insured population that is in receipt of disability benefits.
 Changes in prevalence rates are a direct result of changes in incidence rates and termination rates.
 Age-sex-adjusted prevalence rates have increased primarily because: (1) termination rates, in particular death termination rates, have declined; (2) incidence rates at younger ages have increased relative to rates at older ages (new beneficiaries at younger ages have more potential years on the disability rolls); (3) incidence rates have increased substantially for women to parity with men; and (4) the DI program has matured (disabled worker benefits became available to those over age 50 at the start of the program in 1957 and to younger workers in 1960, and disability insured status requirements were eased for those under age 31 in 1968).